NingyuanWang/minimal_HH_mat_example/readme.md

     added at `LinkerInputAdditional dependencies` in the project property pages.
 Please refer to [this page from mathworks website](www.mathworks.com/matlabcentral/answers/406574-how-can-i-compile-a-c-program-that-uses-matlab-engine-c-api-in-visual-studio-2017)
     for further instruction.
-Additonally, the system environment `MATLAB` should be set to the `matlab` root folder.
+The example project is configured with `MATLAB_VISUALIZE` enabled.

+    ![Select `x64` platform when configuring
+    project](cmake_step1.png){width="0.5 \\textwidth"}

-    Alternatively, when real-time visualization is not required and the use of a large program is not preferred, the `HDF5` serves as an alternative data input output library.
-We recommend using `vcpkg` to setup `HDF5` library in visual studio.
-The following command
+    Alternatively, when real-time visualization is not required and the use of a commercial software is not preferred, the `HDF5` serves as an alternative data input output library.

-        vcpkg install hdf5[cpp]:x64-windows --recurse

-    would download this package.
-Be warned that `hdf5` and `matlab` have conflicting `dll` files, and it is important to check which `dll` file is loaded at runtime.
-If `vcpkg` is not used, then `zlib.lib;hdf5.lib;hdf5_cpp.lib` needed to be added at
-    `LinkerInputAdditional dependencies`

     Independent of the two options, `intel-tbb` is required for parallel computing.
 Additionally, `boost` and `Eigen` are libraries required.
-The following command

-        vcpkg install tbb:x64-windows --recurse
-        vcpkg install boost[boost-odeint]:x64-windows
-        vcpkg install boost[boost-ublas]:x64-windows
-        vcpkg install boost[boost-program-options]:x64-windows
-        vcpkg install eigen3:x64-windows

-    would set these libraries.
-If `vcpkg` is not used, `tbb.lib` needs to be added to `LinkerInputAdditional dependencies`.

 -   `minimal_XX_neuron_example.cpp`